B&W, 1935, 86 mins.

 Following his less than warmly received 1939 adaptation of Daphne Du Maurier's Jamaica Inn, Alfred Hitchcock surprisingly chose another of the esteemed mystery writer's novels for his first American project under the supervision of David O. Selznick.
 The result, of course, became one of the Master of Suspense's most enduring and popular creations, though it's rarely cited as a good representative of his style.
 Perhaps the "woman's picture" stigma associated with this genre has prevented this film from the historical recognition of Psycho or Rear Window, but in terms of both storytelling and technical craftsmanship, Rebecca can scarcely be faulted and has aged as magnificently as any Hollywood product.

-A young woman (Joan Fontaine), whose name is never given, meets the brooding, attractive, and wealthy Maxim De Winter (Laurence Olivier) while serving as a paid companion on the Riviera.
-Much to her employer's disapproval, our heroine takes off with Maxim and becomes his second wife; apparently, the first Mrs. De Winter, Rebecca, died in a mysterious boating accident.
-Upon her arrival at Manderley, the De Winter home, the second Mrs. De Winter receives a cool reception from the main housekeeper, Mrs. Danvers (Judith Anderson, walking off with the film in her pocket).
+A young woman (Fontaine), whose name is never given, meets the brooding, attractive, and wealthy Maxim De Winter (Olivier) while serving as a paid companion on the Riviera.
+Much to her employer’s disapproval, our heroine takes off with Maxim and becomes his second wife; apparently, the first Mrs. De Winter, Rebecca, died in a mysterious boating accident.
+Upon her arrival at Manderley, the De Winter home, the second Mrs. De Winter receives a cool reception from the main housekeeper, Mrs. Danvers (Anderson, walking off with the film in her pocket).
 Apparently Mrs. Danvers had more than a slight obsession with Rebecca and takes every opportunity to remind the new wife of her inferiority in every possible respect.
 However, a few less than pleasant skeletons in the closet begin to emerge, and the newlyweds find their happiness and even their lives in jeopardy as the ghosts of the past begin to return with a vengeance.

-Fontaine's performance, beginning as nervous and submissive but gaining confidence as the dark events begin to unfurl, provides the emotional anchor for what could have been a routine Gothic potboiler.
-Everyone involved lifts this tale to the highest notch of slick professionalism, ranging from Franz Waxman's beautiful, eerie score to Hitchcock's subtle manipulation of spatial relationships and decor details (note Rebecca's embroidering).
+Beginning as nervous and submissive but gaining confidence as the dark events begin to unfurl, Fontaine’s performance provides the emotional anchor for what could have been a routine Gothic potboiler.
+Everyone involved lifts this tale to the highest notch of slick professionalism, ranging from Franz Waxman’s beautiful, eerie score to Hitchcock’s subtle manipulation of spatial relationships and décor details (note Rebecca’s embroidering).
 Though Rebecca is naturally deceased before the film even begins, her presence consumes the entire film and channels through the unforgettable Mrs. Danvers, leading to the memorable and often imitated fiery climax.
 While Olivier does a fine job doing a rich twist on his tragic hero persona from Wuthering Heights and George Sanders provides his usual sardonic and nasty wit, the women both seen and unseen definitely carry this film, establishing most of the central conflicts along the way.

 PSYCHO